 At Royal Legal Solutions, we have served as Texas Registered Agents for our clients for years.
 We are real estate attorneys and investors ourselves, and well aware of the legal ins-and-outs of this role.
 Further, an attorney is the ideal legal face of your business.
 Our prices for this service are lower than market average, and competitive with some "professional Registered Agents."
 The difference is that we have the qualifications and credentials to back it up.

-If you have questions about the Registered Agent requirement, contact us today.
-If you’re considering forming a business entity such as a Series LLC in Texas, Royal Legal Solutions can also serve as your in-state representative.
-We also provide this service to subscribers to our comprehensive Family Office Plan at no additional charge.
-Don’t neglect this legal requirement for your out-of-state LLC or Series LLC.
+If you have questions about the Registered Agent requirement, contact us today If you're considering forming a business entity such as a Series LLC in Texas, Royal Legal Solutions can also serve as your in-state representative.
+Don't neglect this legal requirement for your out-of-state LLC or Series LLC.
 Take action and stay compliant by scheduling your personalized consultation today.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.

 Ready to know more than your attorney?
 Join our community platform where you'll get immediate FREE access to all our best educational resources for real estate investors.
 Including 8 Masterclasses, group mentoring replays, and much, much more.